aboutyou/dart_packages/packages/sign_in_with_apple/README.md

     print(credentials);

-    // Now send credentials (to your server to create a session
+    // Now send the credential to your server to create a session
     // after they have been validated with Apple
   },
 );